paul-hammant/tbd/content/vcs-choices/index.md

 ### No Code Review

-A standard Perforce install, does not have a code review capability, which is a cruicial feature for modern teams.
+A standard Perforce install, does not have a code review capability, which is a crucial feature for modern teams.
-In the early 00's Google made custom tooling around their Perforce to have code-review features, and also support pre-commit verification of commits.
+In the early 2000's Google made custom tooling around their Perforce to have code-review features, and also support pre-commit verification of commits.
 The code-review tool they wrote gained a UI called Mondrian - see Guido van Rossum talking about it in 2006[![](/images/ext.png)](https://www.youtube.com/watch?v=CKjRt48rZGk).
 Later on, the open source Gerrit was created, and other tools were created too, in